 About parkrun UK

-Anita Afonso - Event Activation Manager - parkrunner A27006
+Anita Afonso - Head of Event Activation - parkrunner A27006

 Anita was introduced to parkrun by her then colleague, now other half in February 2009, when she ran on a muddy Wimbledon Common.
 Read the full story here.
 Anita joined parkrun UK on the 1st of April 2009 and is responsible for all matters related to the activation of new parkrun events in both the 5K and junior parkrun series.